 Exploring how homemakers cultivate a place to belong.
 Seeking to honor and elevate the art of homemaking by highlighting stories of women who have practiced this art over the long haul.
 Through Homemaker Portraits and Deep Dive episodes on subjects related to keeping the home we hope to encourage listeners to practice their art of making a home with confidence, faithfulness and joy.
-New episodes every Wednesday.
+New episodes every Monday and Wednesday.

 In this inaugural episode you will meet your host, Allison Weeks, and hear about the why and the what of The Art of Home Podcast.